lankydan/spring-webflux-and-corda/README.md

 * Windows: `gradlew.bat runPartyAServer`
 * Unix: `./gradlew runPartyAServer`

-You can also start the webservers using the `Run PartyA Server` IntelliJ run configuration.

 Both approaches use environment variables to set:

 * `server.port`, which defines the HTTP port the webserver listens on